silentbicycle/theft/doc/usage.md

 # Usage

+First, `#include "theft.h"` in your code that uses theft.
+(It will include `theft_types.h` internally -- no need to include that directly.)

-First, define a property function:
+Then, define a property function:

     static enum theft_trial_res
     prop_encoded_and_decoded_data_should_match(struct buffer *input) {